 Long hooked on the gritty folk intensity of rural Chinese music-making, I’ve never had much time for the suave polished solos of the conservatoire virtuosos (pipa lute, zheng zither, erhu fiddle…) that dominate the media.
 In rural China, instrumental solos are virtually non-existent: ceremonial life is dominated by ensembles, often for wind and percussion—such as the searing shawm bands.

-And if there’s one thing that Gets my Goat more than erhu solos, it’s WAM classics on the erhu.
+And if there’s one thing that Gets my Goat more than erhu solos, it’s erhu solo arrangements of WAM classics.
 So this isn’t the kind of thing you might expect me to say—but this has to be the greatest ever rendition of a piece that I wrestled with on the fiddle through my teens:

 That’s a truncated adaptation, of course (even with Sun Huang’s technique, some of the violin arpeggio stuff just won’t translate).
 Here she is later, playing a fuller version—still heavily arranged:

-In the first video, note how Sun Huang is deluged in an avalanche of cuddly toys at the end.
+In the first video, note how Sun Huang is deluged beneath an avalanche of cuddly toys at the end.
 Quite right too.
-Before we begin agonising over sexist infantilizing, if Heifetz had ever managed to play the piece so well, he would have deserved a similar bombardment.
+Before we begin agonising over sexist infantilising, if Heifetz had ever managed to play the piece even half as well, he would have deserved a similar bombardment.